-John Arkilla is the most famous theorist of information operations.
-He stresses that now there is no clear understanding of these processes, and therefore draws attention to historical examples.
-In the XIX century when France captured Spain.
-He considers in this context the experience of General Suchet, who has managed to stop the partisan struggle.
-One of his first steps was the restoration of the local administration of the Spaniards.
-He also began to build hospitals, orphanages, schools.
-People turned to the French ideas of freedom, fraternity and equality.
+John Arquilla is the most famous information operations theorist.
+He emphasizes that now there is no clear understanding of these processes, therefore he draws attention to historical examples.
+In the XIX century during the capture of France by Spain.
+He considers in this context the experience of General Suchet, who managed to stop the partisan struggle.
+One of his first steps was to restore the local government of the Spaniards.
+He also began to build hospitals, orphanages, and schools.
+He turned to people with the French ideas of freedom, brotherhood and equality.
 As a result, French soldiers could walk unarmed among the local population.

 All these are communications, but of a different type.
 Building a hospital or school plays the role of a text that has a clear reading.
 It is also possible that he has the ability to block negative interpretations, translating them to at least neutral ones.

 One of the advisers of the French government, Olivier Ulle, called some features of our thinking.
 Although our brain is not biologically functioning according to the dichotomous scheme, it is easier to think binary, so we try to categorize everything exactly like this: success is failure, cooperation is competition, rational is irrational.
 Even in the case of a complex reality, we try to think in polar units.
 Another feature of our thinking - we are trying to rely on intuition.
 When we get confirmation of our point of view, it is enhanced, and other information is discarded.